sinapinto/tfwm/README.md

 bwm
 ===
-bwm is a minimalist, keyboard-centric, floating window manager for X.
+bwm is a minimalist, keyboard-centric, floating window manager for X, targeted at use on small screens.

 Current Features
 ----------------
 * Centered mode
 * Automatic refocusing
 * Focus without stacking
-* Resize keeping aspect ratio
 * Maximize toggling
 * Multiple workspaces